marijanasevo/codeWars/README.md

 ## One Challenge at a Time </>
 These challenges can be daunting, but not knowing an answer was often the moment I learned the most.
 I embrace these moments as opportunities which is why I'm excited to see what new challenge will come my way.

+## Navigate the Repository

+This repository contains a collection of solutions for Codewars programming challenges, which are organized by difficulty level.
+Each level has its own folder, and within each level folder, you can find separate JavaScript files containing solutions (+ tests or descriptions) for the corresponding katas.
+Each JavaScript file is named after the corresponding kata.

+The difficulty level of a kata is determined by its "kyu" rating, which ranges from 8 kyu (the easiest) to 1 kyu (the most difficult).
+The higher the kyu rating, the more complex and challenging the kata is likely to be.

+Here's a breakdown of the kyu ratings and what they represent:

+- 8 kyu: Beginner
+- 7 kyu: Beginner/Intermediate
+- 6 kyu: Intermediate
+- 5 kyu: Intermediate/Advanced
+- 4 kyu: Advanced
+- 3 kyu: Advanced/Expert
+- 2 kyu: Expert
+- 1 kyu: Expert/Unbeatable

 ## Contributing 🤝
 If you notice any issues with my solutions or have a more efficient solution, I welcome any constructive feedback.
 Feel free to create a pull request or raise an issue.